sahilm1992/sahilm1992.github.io/about.md

 # <center>Short Bio</center>

-I am a final-year Ph.D. student in Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)'s [Data Mining Group](http://dm1.cs.uiuc.edu/) at [CS@Illinois](https://cs.illinois.edu/), and a [Google PhD Fellow](https://ai.google/research/outreach/phd-fellowship).
+I am a second-year Ph.D. student working under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/)'s in the Department of Computer Science and Engineering at [IIT Delhi](https:cse.iitd.ac.in), and a [Google PhD Fellow](https://ai.google/research/outreach/phd-fellowship).
 I received my B.E. from Computer Science Department, Shanghai Jiao Tong Univ.
 (SJTU), China, where I was a member of the 2010 [ACM Honored class](http://acm.sjtu.edu.cn/), now part of Zhiyuan College in SJTU.

 My research focuses on developing principled *data-driven* approaches, with *little human curation and labeling*, to transform unstructured text data into structured heterogeneous information networks, on which actionable knowledge can be further uncovered flexibly and effectively based on user's instructions.